smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 I decided to move this to the footer.
 I have been known to commit generic abuse in the past.
 Here is some fun code which uses constraints against multiple types to enforce a strongly typed API.
-Within the class less restrictive types are used so we can have the generics of the API play nicely together without needing a common interface.
+Within the class, less restrictive types are used so we can have the generics of the API play nicely together without needing a common interface.